lvgl/docs_old/contributing/index.md

 To add your changes you can edit files online on GitHub and send a new Pull request from there (recommended for small changes) or add the updates in your favorite editor/IDE and use git to publish the changes (recommended for more complex updates).

+## DCO

+To ensure that all licensing criteria is met all repositories of the LVGL project apply a process called DCO (Developer's Certificate of Origin).

+The text of DCO can be read here: [https://developercertificate.org/](https://developercertificate.org/).

+By contributing to any repositories of the LVGL project you state that your contribution corresponds with the DCO.

+No further action is required if your contribution fulfills the DCO.
+If you are not sure about it feel free to ask us in a comment.

 ### From GitHub
 1. Navigate to the file you want to edit.
 2. Click the Edit button in the top right-hand corner.